ashvardanian/StringZilla/README.md

 ### Hash

-Single‑shot and incremental hashing are both supported:
+Single-shot and incremental hashing are both supported:

 ```rs
 let mut hasher = sz::Hasher::new(42);